top of page

 What are Carbon Credits and How to Buy and Sell Them

-Carbon credits, also known as carbon offsets, are measurable emission reductions from certified climate action projects.
-They reduce, remove, or avoid greenhouse gas emissions.
-A carbon credit gives the right to emit one metric ton of carbon dioxide.
-This is done by assigning an area of land to sequester the carbon, for example.
+Carbon credits, often referred to as carbon offsets, represent verified reductions in greenhouse gas emissions achieved through certified climate action projects.
+These credits work by reducing, removing, or preventing emissions.
+Buying a single carbon credit grants the purchaser the right to emit one metric ton of carbon dioxide, effectively balancing their environmental impact.
 Carbon credits can either be exchanged in a carbon market voluntarily or as part of a regulatory framework.
 A company purchasing carbon credits is funding projects that remove carbon dioxide from the atmosphere.
 This offsets the company's emissions.
+Essentially, the company that purchases the carbon credits is balancing out its emissions by funding projects that reduce carbon dioxide.
+Many companies are setting net-zero targets, meaning they are offsetting 100% of the carbon they are emitting.

 How Much is a Carbon Credit Worth?

-Verified Carbon Credits
+Verified Carbon Credits & Carbon Credit Value

 When it comes to compensation for carbon credits, buyers differ in their preference.
 Verified carbon credits are generally more attractive than unverified ones.
 Would you let a surgeon operate on you if they had never been to medical school?
-Probably not.
+Hopefully not.
 You can think of carbon credit verification the same way.

 Rather than buying carbon credits that just claim to offset emissions, verified carbon credits guarantee that the emissions will be offset.
 This means the carbon offsets will have the environmental impact they claim to have.
-Carbon credits are verified using careful data and analysis.
-LandGate does not verify carbon credits.
+Carbon credits are verified using careful data and analysis (LandGate does not verify carbon credits).
+The quality of a carbon credit is determined by how carefully it has been verified.
+The higher the quality, the more a buyer will trust it and be likely to invest.

 You may also hear the term 'certified carbon credit.'
 Carbon offsets that are certified are generated under the Clean Development Mechanism (CDM) and are called Certified Emissions Reductions (CERs).
 The CDM assists emissions reduction projects that generate CERs.
 CERs can be bought and traded by participants in mandatory compliance schemes around the world to meet their emissions targets.
+The main difference between carbon credit certification and other processes is that it is regulated.
+It is designed to offset a project's emissions and meet government requirements on carbon emissions.

 How to Buy Carbon Credits